Owlapi Synchronization

 uses HermiT reasoner by default.
 You can choose between:

-difference is noticed between these reasoners, they surely differentiate
+difference has been noticed between these reasoners, they surely differentiate

 in specific scenarios.
-You can check owlapi Wiki for more references.
+You can check OWLAPI’s Wiki for more details.

 owlapi version: 5.1.9